stonevil/dotfiles/README.md

 My collection of dot and config files.

-Build in mind for macOS 11.x and higher and Arch Linux with AwesomeWM.
+Build in mind for macOS 12.x and higher.

 ## Testing